How to Hear from the Holy Spirit | Hearing the Holy Spirit's Voice More Clearly

 Acts 2:4 All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them.

-• Tongues are words “enabled” by the Spirit.
-As you speak in tongues in your personal devotional times, you are learning to hear the promptings of the Holy Spirit.
+- • Tongues are words “enabled” by the Spirit.
+As you speak in tongues in your personal devotional times, you are learning to hear the Holy Spirit's promptings.

 Acts 10:19 ...the Spirit said to him, “Simon, three men are looking for you.”

-•• Expect precise information from the Holy Spirit, not just vague “inklings” and imaginings.
-The voice of God is not obscure or mysterious.
+- •• Expect precise information from the Holy Spirit, not just vague “inklings” and imaginings.
+God's voice is not obscure or mysterious.

 Acts 13:2 While they were worshiping the Lord and fasting, the Holy Spirit said, “Set apart for me Barnabas and Saul for the work to which I have called them.”